 Post-surgical Instructions-Healing and Activities

 There may be a “hole” in the surgical site after surgery.
-This will fill, in time from the deepest part of the surgical site out.
+This will fill in from the deepest part of the surgical site out.
 This healing process can sometimes take 4-6 weeks to complete.
-Patients must rinse their mouths well after meals to keep the surgical sites clean.
-Food particles can collect in the surgical site.
+Patients must rinse their mouths well after meals to keep the surgical sites clean as food particles can collect in the surgical site.
 It is important to rinse these particle out of the surgical site as they can cause pain, delay wound healing and cause infection.
 It is important to keep fingers and the tongue away from the surgical sites.

 Patients must be careful if they suddenly sit up or stand from a lying position for the first few days after surgery.
-This may make patients dizzy or faint that can result in loss of consciousness or injury.
-If patients have been lying down following surgery, they must sit for one minute or two before standing and may need assistance.
+This may cause the patient to feel dizzy or faint which can result in loss of consciousness or injury.
+If patients have been lying down following surgery, they must sit up for one or two minutes before standing and may need assistance.
 This is especially true if they have been taking prescription pain medication.

 Fluids and nourishment should be taken regularly.
 Hydration and a high calorie, high protein diet is very important after surgery.
-Refer to the menu section for suggested diet instructions.
+For more information, see our suggested diet instructions.

 Lastly, the effects of anesthesia and prescription pain medications may make patients drowsy and slow reflexes.
 Patients must not drive automobiles, work around machinery or participate in activities that have the potential to cause injury while under the influence of these medications.
 Alcoholic beverages must avoided while taking prescription pain medications and within 24 hours of receiving general anesthetic or sedative medications.

 Do You Have Missing Teeth or Serious Pain in Your Teeth or Jaw?

 Call Us Now to Reclaim a Pain-Free, Confident Smile!